ZeroEcks/Foodr/README.md

 ## Running

-Create a python virtual environment, install the requirements in `requirements.txt` then add your API keys in `run.py` and `apikey`.
+Create a python virtual environment, install the requirements in `requirements.txt` then add your API keys in `run.py` and a file in the root called `apikey`.

 Now just run it with `python run.py`